osblinnikov/ultra-cloud/README.md

 The behaviour of the `github.com/osblinnikov/ultra-cloud/plugins/maven` generator is to write the dependencies into pom.xml file with the hope that this module will be available in the build system.

-5. `args` is a list of the objects like:
+5. `args` is a list of the strings like this:

     "args":[
-      "fakeArgument~int",
-      "initialStructureArray~github.com/osblinnikov/ultra-cloud/generator/exampleType"
+      "fakeArgument int",
+      "initialStructureArray github.com/osblinnikov/ultra-cloud/generator/exampleType"
     ]

-Separator ~ separates `name` and `type`.
+Separator " " separates `name` and `type`.
 The `name` field keeps an identificator which is unique for this module.
 The `type` field keeps a name of the structure which is going to be received.

   * Keep in mind that every generator for different programming language expects that we specified the module of this structure in the `depends` field or included it manually in the build automation system files.

-6. `props` field is a list of the objects like `args`.
-But there is one key difference with the specification of arrays - you MUST provide "size" attribute along with the type:
+6. `props` field is a list of the strings like `args`.
+But there is one key difference in the specification of arrays - in props you MUST provide "size" attribute along with the array type:

     "props":[
-      "fakePropertyArray~int[]~10",
-      "fakePropertyArrayWithSizeFromArguments~int[]~fakeArgument"
+      "fakeProperty github.com/osblinnikov/ultra-cloud/generator/exampleType",
+      "fakePropertyArray int[] 10",
+      "fakePropertyArrayWithSizeFromArguments int[] fakeArgument"
     ]

 7. `actors` field is a list of the actors objects like: